ESTIMATED READ TIME: 10 MIN.

 *Source: http://www.rafaelservantez.com/writing/tutorials/3d/projection_types.jpg

-Now that we have our geometry with the texture coordinates that we want, what is the next step?
-Well, the next step is to find (or create) the right materials for your model!
+Now that we have our geometry with the desired texture coordinates, what is the next step?
+Well, the next step is to find (or create) suitable materials for your model!

 Creating Materials